MonaSolutions/MonaServer/_sources/samples.txt

   </body>
   <html>

-Mona support both json and xml formats, so just replace the response and request with the lines below to have xml http rpc sample :
+Mona supports both json and xml formats, so just replace the response and request with the lines below to have xml http rpc sample :

 .. code-block:: js